jramkiss/jramkiss.github.io/_posts/2021-01-29-hierarchical_models.md

 ## Bayesian Hierarchical Modeling

 The class structure can be explicitly represented by our priors in a hierarchical model, so let's do that.
-First assume that the underlying model is a logistic regression with target, $y$, being the children classes.
-Therefore $\beta \in R^{p \times c}$, where $p$ is the number of features in the regression and $c$ is the number of children classes, so $64$ in this problem.
+Our underlying model will be a logistic regression with target, $y$, being the children classes.
+Therefore $\beta \in R^{p \times c}$, where $p$ is the length of the TF-IDF vector and $c$ is the number of children classes, $64$ in this case.

 $$ Z = X \beta + \epsilon $$

 $$ y = \text{softmax}(Z) $$

-Column $i$ of $\beta$ corresponds to the coefficients for class $i$.
-We know that class $i$ is the child of parent class $p_i$, and that $i$ has "brothers" which also come from parent class $p_i$.
+Column $i$ of $\beta$ are the regression coefficients for class $i$.
+We know that class $i$ is the child of parent class $p_i$, and that $i$ has siblings which also come from parent class $p_i$.
 We want each child of parent $p_i$ to have the same prior, which we can represent below:

 $$